 Compliance with the Americans with Disabilities Act and Genetic Information Nondiscrimination Act

-To comply with the Americans with Disabilities Act (ADA), this policy does not prohibit appropriate use of over-the-counter and legal prescription medication when used to treat a disability.
-The use and possession of marijuana, which some states have legalized for recreational or medicinal purposes, remains an illegal drug under federal law (for more information, contact our lawyers (click Ask a Lawyer) for the very difficult legal issues related to recreational drug use and the employers workplace.
+To comply with the Americans with Disabilities Act (ADA), this policy should not prohibit appropriate use of over-the-counter and legal prescription medication when used to treat a disability.
+The use and possession of marijuana, which some states have legalized for recreational or medicinal purposes, remains an illegal drug under federal law (for more information, contact our lawyers (click Ask a Lawyer) for the very difficult legal issues related to recreational drug use and the employers workplace.)

 When enforcing this policy, employers should understand and comply with their obligations under the ADA and the Genetic Information Nondiscrimination Act (GINA), including: